 Participation in this project is voluntary.
 Choosing not to participate in the project will have no bearing on any assessment of your placement.
 Your placement providers will not know whether you have participated or not.
 However, if you wish to apply for financial assistance, completion of this questionnaire is viewed favourably.
 If you choose not to participate, your application for financial assistance may not be accepted; this will depend on the number of students applying for the financial assistance available.
 This is because the University Department of Rural Health is funded to support placements and must report on these placements via evaluations.

-What if I change my mind about participating?
 If you decide to be involved in the project, and then later change your mind, you may withdraw up to three months later by contacting the researchers.
 You do not have to give any reason for not wanting to continue participating, and if you wish you may ask for any information which you have given to be destroyed.

-Will I be identified in the results?
 You will not be identified in any results reported from this project.
 If numbers are small, any identifying information will be removed.

 Re-contacting you: At the end of the questionnaire, we ask you to provide a contact detail so that the university can contact you in two years time.
 This is to ask you to participate in a long-term study tracking your career.
 This information will not be kept with your responses to the questionnaire.
 On the paper surveys, this page will be removed and kept separately.
 On the online surveys, this information goes directly to a separate database.